bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

     password: process.env.DB_PASS,
 };

-// Running from Google Cloud?
-if(process.env.NODE_ENV === 'production') {
+// Later on when running from Google Cloud, env variables will be passed in container cloud connection config if(process.env.NODE_ENV === 'production') {
   console.log('Running from cloud.
 Connecting to DB through GCP socket.');
   config.socketPath = `/cloudsql/${process.env.INSTANCE_CONNECTION_NAME}`;
 }

-// Or running from localhost?
+// When running from localhost, get the config from .env else {
-else {
   console.log('Running from localhost.
 Connecting to DB directly.');
   config.host = process.env.DB_HOST;